 Importance of Forgiveness in Islam

-There are various verses of Quran and Hadith of Prophet Muhammad (PBUH) emphasizing the concept of repentance from sins by seeking forgiveness from Allah .
+There are various verses of the Quran and Hadith of Prophet Muhammad (PBUH) emphasizing the concept of repentance from sins by seeking forgiveness from Allah .
 Allah SWT says:

-“Seek forgiveness of your Lord and repent to Him, [and] He will let you enjoy a good provision for a specified term and give every doer of favor his favor.
+“Seek forgiveness from your Lord and repent to Him, [and] He will let you enjoy a good provision for a specified term and give every doer of favor his favor.

 Allah SWT says,

 “But indeed, I am the Perpetual Forgiver of whoever repents and believes and does righteousness and then continues in guidance.”
 [Verse 82; Surah Taha]